Dozens of bodies recovered after violence in C.African Republic

 "The Sangaris force has not been the target of coordinated attacks.
 We are the target of sporadic shooting which we respond to each time," he said.

 U.N.
 Secretary-General Ban Ki-moon is drafting plans for a possible U.N. peacekeeping mission in Central African Republic.
-(Additional reporting by Marine Pennetier in Paris, Daniel Flynn in Dakar and Michelle Nichols in New York; Writing by Daniel Flynn; Editing by Hugh Lawson and Ruth Pitchford)
+(Additional reporting by Marine Pennetier in Paris and Daniel Flynn in Dakar; Writing by Daniel Flynn; Editing by Hugh Lawson and Ruth Pitchford)